-The remainder of this chapter outlines DuPont's four key mobility goals and the policies proposed to advance those goals.
+The remainder of this chapter outlines DuPont's four key mobility goals and the policies to advance those goals.

-Goal 1: Collaborate regionally to develop and implement projects that reduce I-5 congestion, including improvements to DuPont-Steilacoom Road and the Mounts Road connection.
+Goal T-1: Collaborate regionally to develop and implement projects that reduce I-5 congestion, including improvements to DuPont-Steilacoom Road and the Mounts Road connection.

-- 1.1 Collaborate with regional partners, including Pierce County, PSRC, WSDOT, JBLM, and the Department of Defense to improve and enhance access to JBLM. - 1.2 Support the street and circulation system to minimize reliance on I- 5 as a means of access from one location in the City to another.
-Consider alternatives that allow residents in the El Rancho Madrona area to access the City's streets from Mounts Road. - 1.3 Work with the Washington State Department of Transportation to coordinate access on freeway ramps so LOS of D is not exceeded.
-Monitor I-5's performance, evaluate improvement strategies, and facilitate coordination between the City's 6-year transportation improvement program and the Office of Financial Management's 10-year investment program. - 1.4 Work with the Washington State Department of Transportation to consider technology that will reduce noise from I-5. - 1.5 Ensure all future investments in the transportation network are considerate of residential quality of life.
+- T 1.1 Collaborate with regional partners, including Pierce County, PSRC, WSDOT, JBLM, and the Department of Defense to improve and enhance access to JBLM. - T 1.2 Support the street and circulation system to minimize reliance on I- 5 as a means of access from one location in the City to another.
+Consider alternatives that allow residents in the El Rancho Madrona area to access the City's streets from Mounts Road. - T-1.3 Work Solicit action with from the Washington State Department of Transportation to coordinate access on freeway ramps so LOS of D is not exceeded.
+Monitor I-5's performance, evaluate improvement strategies, and facilitate coordination between the City's 6-year transportation improvement program and the Office of Financial Management's 10-year investment program.

-Goal 2 -Maintain the existing transportation system and fill gaps in sidewalks, trails, transit connectivity and bicycle facilities.
+Goal T-2: Maintain the existing transportation system, and fill gaps in sidewalks, trails, transit connectivity and bicycle facilities.

-- 2.1 Establish a sidewalk maintenance program to monitor long term upkeep, and to maintain safe conditions on existing sidewalks. - 2.2 Prioritize future pedestrian and bicycle facility improvements that increase multimodal safety, link to key destinations, promote multimodal trips, improve conditions for the elderly and persons with disabilities, maintain safe conditions on existing sidewalks, and meet other priorities for pedestrians and bicyclists in DuPont. - 2.3 Add pedestrian and bicycle connectivity so that residents and workers have options in how they travel through DuPont. - 2.4 Evaluate the transportation network with the adopted multi-modal level of service (LOS) metrics in the Transportation Chapter.
-Ensure pedestrian and bicycle facilities strive to meet adopted level of traffic stress guidelines of LTS 2. - 2.5 Require mitigation under GMA and explore funding mechanisms, including local, state and federal grants, impact fees, transportation benefit districts, levies, and other options to implement transportation projects and programs. - 2.6 Collaborate with Sound Transit to extend Sounder commuter rail service from Lakewood to DuPont by 2045, adding new stations at Tillicum and DuPont, both equipped with parking facilities.
+- T 2.1 Establish a sidewalk maintenance program to monitor long term upkeep, and to maintain safe conditions on existing sidewalks. - T 2.2 Prioritize future pedestrian and bicycle facility improvements that increase multimodal safety, link to key destinations, promote multimodal trips, improve conditions for the elderly and persons with disabilities, maintain safe conditions on existing sidewalks, and meet other priorities for pedestrians and bicyclists in DuPont. - T 2.3 Add pedestrian and bicycle connectivity so that residents and workers have options in how they travel through DuPont.

+T 2.4 Evaluate the transportation network with the adopted multi-modal level of service (LOS) metrics in the Transportation Chapter.
+Ensure pedestrian and bicycle facilities ~~strive to~~ meet adopted level of traffic stress guidelines of LTS 2 or better.

+T 2.5 Require mitigation under GMA and explore funding mechanisms, including local, state and federal grants, impact fees, transportation benefit districts, levies, and other options to implement transportation projects and programs.

+T 2.6 Collaborate with Sound Transit to extend Sounder commuter rail service from Lakewood to DuPont by 2045, adding new stations at Tillicum and DuPont, both equipped with parking facilities.
 Partner with Sound Transit, Pierce Transit and Intercity Transit to tailor transit services that meet the needs of DuPont's growing population and expanding employment opportunities.
 This will include the placement of transit facilities, such as bus stops and park-and-ride lots, during the planning of new residential, commercial, and industrial developments.
 Ensure adequate bicycle and pedestrian connectivity with DuPont Station.

-Goal 3 - Plan for the future by making strategic investments in the transportation system, providing quality travel options for all transportation users, and minimizing transportation impacts on the natural environment.
+Goal T-3 Plan for the future by making strategic investments in the transportation system, providing quality travel options for all transportation users, and minimizing transportation impacts on the natural environment.